-Detention center phone systems are not typical phone systems; once detained, you cannot receive incoming calls.
-Your relatives and friends, your children's caregiver, your lawyer, the child welfare caseworker and others involved in your children's care or custody may need to call their phone company and arrange to be able to receive calls from a detention center, especially collect calls.

-- Contact your consulate and let them know about your situation, unless there is a reason you do not want your government to know where you are.
+• If you do not know where your children are, try to find out where they are as soon as you can.
+Once you find them, ask relatives or friends outside to put money into your detainee account so you can call and talk to your children and the person taking CHAPTER 1: Protecting Your Rights as a Parent When You Are Detained or Deported care of them.
+If this is not possible, tell ICE you need to make arrangements for your children and ask if you can make free calls to deal with child custody issues.
+Detention center phone systems are not typical phone systems.
+Your relatives and friends, your children's caregiver, your lawyer, the child welfare caseworker and others involved in your children's care or custody may need to call their phone company and arrange to be able to receive calls from a detention center, especially collect calls. - Contact your consulate and let them know about your situation, unless there is a reason you do not want your government to know where you are.
 They may be able to help you with any child custody concerns.
-Contact information for consulates should be available in your housing pod, but if it is not, ask ICE or detention center staff.
-Calls to your consulate should be free, even if you do not have funds in your account. - Stay in touch with your children.
-Your efforts to communicate with and visit with your children are very important evidence that you want to maintain a relationship with them. - In order to keep your parental rights, you will need to show evidence of your relationship with your children and your commitment to their well-being.
-This is very important if you want to have input in decisions that are made for your children. - If parent-child visitation is required by the family court or child welfare, show documentation of the requirement to ICE and ask them to facilitate visitation.
-It may be helpful to mention the ICE detained parents directive when making this request.
+Contact information for consulates should be available in your housing pod, but if it is not, ask ICE or detention center staff. - Stay in touch with your children.
+Your efforts to communicate with and visit with your children are very important evidence that you want to maintain a relationship with them.
+In order to keep your parental rights, you will need to show evidence of your relationship with your children and your commitment to their well-being.
+This is very important if you want to have input in decisions that are made for your children. • If parent-child visitation is required by the family court or child welfare, show documentation of the requirement to ICE and ask them to facilitate visitation.
+It may be helpful to mention the ICE directive on "Facilitating Parental Interests in the Course of Civil Immigration Enforcement Activities" when making this request.